mbari-org/deepsea-track/doc/index.md

-# avedac-vision
+# deepsea-track

-Documentation on how to use to <b>avedac-vision</b> to automate visual detection, classification and tracking of visualevents in underwater video.
+Documentation on how to use to <b>deepsea-track</b> to automate tracking of visualevents in underwater video.

 @copyright Copyright &copy; 2020 MBARI.